ganeshhubale/programs/python/step2/Problems.md

 38. Reverse Words in a String
     - Given an input string s, reverse the order of the words.
 A word is defined as a sequence of non-space characters.
 The input string may contain leading or trailing spaces, and multiple spaces between words.
 Ensure that the result string has only a single space separating words, with no leading or trailing spaces.

-39. * Element Appearing More Than 25% In Sorted Array
+39. Element Appearing More Than 25% In Sorted Array
+    - Finding an element that appears more than 25% of the time in a sorted array

-40. * Longest Consecutive Sequence
+40. Longest Consecutive Sequence
+    - Given an unsorted array of integers, find the length of the longest sequence of consecutive integers.

 41. * Find the Winner of an Array Game
 42. * Design Authentication Manager
-43. * Contains Duplicate
+43. Contains Duplicate
+    - The "Contains Duplicate" problem asks if there are any duplicate elements in an array.
+    - Given an integer array nums, return True if any value appears at least twice in the array, and False if every element is distinct.

 44. * Valid Palindrome II
-45. * Subarray Sum Equals K
+45. Subarray Sum Equals K
+    - you are given an array of integers and a target sum, k.
+You need to find the total number of contiguous subarrays whose sum equals k.
 46. * Minimum Deletions to Make Character Frequencies Unique
 47. * Unique Number of Occurrences
 48. * Fizz Buzz